 A healthy preworkout breakfast meal might include oatmeal with a few chopped walnuts and sliced bananas.
 If you work out in the afternoon, fuel up with a cup of bean and vegetable soup, whole-grain crackers, an apple and low-fat string cheese at lunch.

-One of the most important times to eat when exercising to lose weight is immediately after your workout.
-Muscle-building is at its peak during the 30-minute window that follows your workout.
-The Colorado State University Extension recommends that your post-exercise meal contain a little carbohydrate, protein and fat to get the most benefit.
+Be sure to eat food after a workout to lose weight and focus on muscle-building, which is at its peak during the 30-minute window that follows your workout.
+The Mayo Clinic recommends that your post-exercise meal contain a little carbohydrate, protein and fat to get the most benefit.

-If you're not feeling up to a full meal after your workout, a small snack will do.
-A glass of low-fat chocolate milk makes the perfect post-exercise snack, according to the Academy of Nutrition and Dietetics.
+Although you can eat before or after a workout to lose weight, not everyone is up for a full meal after a workout.
+A small snack will do, or try a glass of low-fat chocolate milk as the perfect post-exercise snack, according to the Academy of Nutrition and Dietetics.
 Half a turkey sandwich or whole-grain crackers with hummus also make healthy options.